 - seeking to recruit/‘groom’ others to an extremist ideology

 - possession of violent extremist literature.

 4 The Prevent strategy

-Prevent is in place to safeguard individuals and communities from the threat of radicalisation, extremism and terrorism.
+The Prevent programme in West Sussex is in place to safeguard individuals and communities from the threat of radicalisation, extremism and terrorism.
 This relates to all forms of extremism and terrorism and can include groups that advocate racial or religious hatred and violence, jihadist groups or extreme animal rights groups.

 Prevent focuses on early intervention before any illegal activity takes place.
-The aim is to stop people becoming or supporting terrorism or extremism.
+The aim is to stop people becoming involved with or supporting terrorism or extremism.

-To safeguard against vulnerable people being radicalised, a referral can be made into the Channel process.
-Channel is a national initiative but operates on a local basis.
+To safeguard people susceptible to radicalisation from being exploited by extremists, a referral can be made into the West Sussex Channel process.
+Channel is a national initiative that operates on a local basis.

-Channel is a voluntary process that has been developed to provide support to people at risk of being drawn towards extremism and terrorism in all their forms.
-It provides a support package tailored to the individual’s needs - further information can be found on the West Sussex Safeguarding Children Board website and in the Prevent duty guidance on GOV.UK.
+Channel is a voluntary process that has been developed to provide support to people at risk of being drawn towards or who are already engaging with extremism and terrorism in all their forms.
+It provides a support package tailored to the individual’s needs - further information can be found below:

 5 Reporting concerns

-If you become aware of an individual you feel is vulnerable to radicalisation, suspect someone is being radicalised or encouraged to support terrorism, or you are experiencing pressure from others regarding this, any of the following can provide advice and support.
+If you become aware of anyone you feel is vulnerable to radicalisation, suspect someone is being radicalised or encouraged to support terrorism please share these concerns.
+Also, please share your concerns if you are experiencing pressure from others about supporting extremism or terrorism.